neolp/itmp/README.md

 -  myhome.firstfloor.kitchen.temperature
 ```

-A client subscribing to a topic with a multi level wildcard is receiving all messages, which start with the pattern before the wildcard character, no matter how long or deep the topics will get.
+A client subscribing to a topic with a multi-level wildcard is receiving all messages, which start with the pattern before the wildcard character, no matter how long or deep the topics will get.
 If you only specify the multilevel wildcard as a topic (#), it means that you will get every message sent over the broker.
-If you expect high throughput this is an anti pattern.
+If you expect high throughput this is an anti-pattern.

 #### When topic-based wildcards are not wild